amorimcode/amorimcode/README.md

 ### Code is poetry.

-Just a tech lover who found how to expose his criative ideas by coding
+Just a tech lover who found how to expose his creative ideas by coding

 A clean and understandable code, as a good poem should be.